 The final step in this process adjusts the AP VoteCast results with the actual vote count.
 Because of the large AP VoteCast sample, this process is completed in as many as 30 separate areas of a state, further adding to the survey’s ability to accurately reflect the opinions of voters.

-More details about the AP VoteCast methodology can be found here.
+More details about the AP VoteCast methodology for each election can be found here.

 Q: Isn’t AP VoteCast what AP did with an exit poll?